MyAllocator/myallocator-pms-php/README.md

     vendor/bin/phpunit --debug tests/common

 Note, there is a different set of tests for json and XML.

-The json tests use the 'array' dataFormat to interface with the SDK. (refer to *src/MyAllocator/Config/Config.php*)
+The json tests use the `array` dataFormat to interface with the SDK.
+Refer to *src/MyAllocator/Config/Config.php*.

 ### Troubleshooting

-Set 'debugsEnabled' to true in *src/MyAllocator/Config/Config.php* to display request and response data in the SDK interface and API transfer data formats for an API request.
+Set `debugsEnabled` to true in *src/MyAllocator/Config/Config.php* to display request and response data in the SDK interface and API transfer data formats for an API request.